 Prior to consummation of the Business Combination, certain employees of the Company participated in H-D's share-based compensation plan under which H-D's Board of Directors may grant to employees share-based awards, including RSUs and performance shares.
 Prior to consummation of the Business Combination, as employees transferred from H-D to the Company, any outstanding share-based awards previously granted have been retained by the employees and have been transferred to the Company.
-All awards granted under the plans are based on H-D's common shares and, as such, were reflected in the Consolidated balance sheets as Net Parent company investment and Accrued liabilities for equity-classified awards and liability-classified awards, respectively.
-Share-based compensation included in the Consolidated statements of operations and comprehensive loss includes expense attributable to the Company based on the awards and terms previously granted to the Company's employees.
-Total share-based award compensation expense recognized by the Company for the Historical H-D Share-Based Awards for the years ended
+Share-based compensation included in the consolidated statements of operations and comprehensive loss includes expense attributable to the Company based on the awards and terms previously granted to the Company's employees.
+Total share-based award compensation expense recognized by the Company for the Historical H-D Share-Based Awards for the years ended December 31, 2024, 2023 and 2022 was \$ 386 thousand, \$ 1,119 thousand and \$ 1,694 thousand, respectively.